 When this pearl necklace is clasped around my granddaughter’s neck, after I am gone, she will smile in fond remembrance and with understanding.

 She will be able to share its life story when she bequeaths this heirloom pearl necklace, to her first-born granddaughter.

-One online writer hopes her descendants will experience the same fascination with touching and reading her life writing as she has holding and reading her great-grandmother’s dairy detailing her crossing of the Atlantic.
+One hopes her descendants will experience the same fascination with touching and reading her life writing as she has holding and reading her great-grandmother’s dairy detailing her crossing of the Atlantic.

 Everyone has a life story to tell.

 It is never too late nor too early to become a memory legacy keeper.

 If you are interested in memoir life writing, there are many books available, including The Memoir Project (Marion Roach Smith), Your life, Your Story (Cherry Gilchrist), and Shimmering Images (Linda Chapman).